Header image

 Biography

-Dr Umesh Shetty | Queensland Children's Hospital An experienced General and Paediatric Radiologist with over 20 years of Radiology experience.
+Dr Umesh Shetty | Queensland Children's Hospital An experienced General and Paediatric Radiologist with over 25 years of Radiology experience.
 Dr. Umesh completed his Paediatric Radiology Fellowships in 2008 and is working at the Queensland Children's Hospital, Brisbane.
-He is an active member of the Royal Australian and New Zealand College of Radiology including Paediatric Radiology Examiner, Branch Education Officer of Queensland and Member of various committees.
-He has various publications in International Journals and lectures to his credit.
+He is an active member of the Royal Australian and New Zealand College of Radiology including Paediatric Radiology Examiner, Ex Branch Education Officer of Queensland and Member of various committees.
+He has various publications in International Journals and lectures to his credit. he is also the founder Director of Radiant Radiology, a prominent Private Radiology group with 4 practices in Gold Coast and Logan.
+He loves travelling and exploring new ventures.

 Agenda Item Image